Did you know that in the past 5 years, 51 participants from 16 countries have taken this course with IATA?

 3-day (24 hours) classroom course

 When a bag is mishandled then the cost to recover that bag is shared between airlines.
-There are certain rules and processes that airlines have to follow, including recently updated IATA Resolution and new profiles.
-Learn baggage pro-rate from the moment of payment of passenger claim till the agreement is made and the settlement of pro-rate amounts between respective carriers takes place.
+There are certain rules and processes that airlines have to follow, including recently updated IATA Resolutions and new profiles of prorate cases.
+Many airline costs are involved in passengers’ claims and the prorate process.
+In this 3-day course, you will learn the theory needed by prorate officers, we will discuss and exchange best practices and examine practical examples of prorate cases.
+Learn baggage pro-rate from the moment of payment of passenger claim until the agreement is made and the settlement of pro-rate amounts between respective carriers takes place.
 Looking at various case studies, this course will help you better understand the essentials of the baggage proration process.

 Course code: TAPG-62

 - Participants should have prior knowledge of lost and found and baggage tracing functions.

 - The recommended level of language proficiency is ICAO Operational Level 4 for courses in English or the equivalent level for other languages.